About me

 A chance meeting with an American costume designer at the Victoria and Albert Museum in London changed my perceptions.

 Visualizing a concept and creating a working pattern is essential.
-Furthermore, he executes complex designs that others can only draw.
-Moreover, he has authored two industry-standard textbooks.
-Specifically, his books include “Simple Tailoring and Alterations” and “The Waistcoat Workbook.”
-Thus, he remains a leader in creative construction.
+Furthermore, I execute complex designs that others can only draw.
+Moreover, I have authored two industry-standard textbooks.
+Specifically, my books include “Simple Tailoring and Alterations” and “The Waistcoat Workbook.”

 Bespoke tailoring expert J. François-Campbell smiling while sitting in a bright professional studio, surrounded by tailoring projects, fabric rolls, and design equipment.